See What Love Can Do: Annie Crummer and Herbs version

 New Zealand singer Annie Crummer recorded a cover of "See What Love Can Do", featuring the New Zealand reggae group Herbs, as the lead single from her debut studio album, Language (1992).
 Released in 1992 through East West Records, it peaked at No. 3 on the New Zealand singles chart and became the country's 24th best-selling song of 1992.

 Background and release

-Although Crummer had been active in the New Zealand music industry for a some time prior to the release of "See What Love Can Do", including through providing guest vocals on the Netherworld Dancing Toys "Kiwi classic" hit "For Today" and performing as a member of the girl group When the Cat's Away, the track marked a pivotal point in her career as it initiated the rollout for her first solo album.
+Although Crummer had been active in the New Zealand music industry for some time prior to the release of "See What Love Can Do", including through providing guest vocals on the Netherworld Dancing Toys "Kiwi classic" hit "For Today" and performing as a member of the girl group When the Cat's Away, the track marked a pivotal point in her career as it initiated the rollout for her first solo album.
 Its release was promoted with a monochrome music video directed by Fred Renata.